All About Heroes

 - Some kind of event (frequently traumatic) will act as a catalyst to set him on his quest

 Of course, there are obvious exceptions to the rules above.
 In recent decades, female heroes have become more and more commonplace.
 Sometimes the hero must search for atonement with his mother; sometimes both his parents.
-Sometimes that ‘special weapon’ the hero wields is metaphorical, rather than literal, which may be signified as ‘what’s right’ or ‘what’s true’ (sometimes both).
+Other times that ‘special weapon’ the hero wields is metaphorical, rather than literal.
+This may be signified as ‘what’s right’ or ‘what’s true’ (sometimes both).

 Most crucially, heroes in modern narratives – particularly movies – die very infrequently (usually because they want to continue the franchise!).
 Sometimes heroes will die, only to be regenerated somehow too.